morinlab/lymphopedia/PIM1.md

 ## Overview
 PIM1 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.

+## Experimental Evidence

+Driver mutations affecting this gene in FL/DLBCL have been experimentally demonstrated to cause a gain of function (GOF).[@kuoRolePIM1Ibrutinibresistant2016]

 ## Relevance tier by entity